kolzchut/mediawiki-extensions-KZChatbot/README.md

 | `Special:KZChatbotRagTesting`  | Admins can ask questions directly and fiddle with LLM parameters |

 ## Permissions
+The group `chatbot-admin` is automatically granted the following permissions:

 | Permission                | Description                                                                           |
 |---------------------------|---------------------------------------------------------------------------------------|
 | `manage-kolzchut-chatbot` | allows users to manage the general settings the chatbot, except for the RAG settings. |